 Daily Digest

-Thursday, June 04, 2026 — the most important stories, distilled and fact-checked
+Thursday, June 04, 2026 — the most important stories, distilled to just the facts

 US imposes new sanctions on Cuba's leadership amid global political tensions and calls for dialogue in Ukraine conflict